The collective views of Canadian Quakers

 In 2014, after a long period of careful reflection and discernment, Canadian Friends approved an Addendum (PDF) to the 2009 Israel/Palestine position.
 The Addendum notes that “Our hearts are full of compassion for Israelis and Palestinians, all of whom are suffering from the effects of the occupation.”

 In the Addendum, Quakers call upon the Canadian government to require that products made in the illegal settlements be accurately labelled as such, and encourage Canadian Friends, individually and corporately, to boycott products of illegal Israeli settlements in the West Bank and East Jerusalem, including those wrongly labelled as “made in Israel.”
 Download the Addendum to find a list of websites with more information about BDS.

 More recently, Friends have called for Canada to end its military relationship with all states, including Israel, that may use Canadian arms to violate basic human rights, held a full weekend study session on the topic Palestine/Israel, Nonviolence, and F/friends (videos are available), and affirmed that our ethical investment policy has proven sound and we are not invested with any companies on an occupations investment screen list.

 Do you have partners on the ground?

 Yes!
-Since 2017 CFSC has supported two networks—Mesarvot, a Jewish network, and Urfod, a Palestinian-Druze network—as they share accurate information and help young people who have decided to refuse to serve in the Israeli military for reasons of conscience.
-Read more about the context these networks work in here.
+Since 2017 CFSC has supported Mesarvot as they share accurate information and support young people who have decided to refuse to serve in the Israeli military for reasons of conscience.
+Read more about the context of this work here.